- Sardar Patel: The Iron man of India

 The hump-backed rock also has two later records in Sanskrit added by Rudradaman in AD 150 and by Skandgupta in AD 450.

-It throws light on an ancient lake – Lake Sudarshan and a dam constructed over it by none else than Chandragupta Maurya – the Grandfather of Ashoka.
+It sheds light on an ancient lake, Lake Sudarshan and a dam constructed over it by none other than Chandragupta Maurya, the grandfather of Ashoka.

-Rudradaman also staunchly upheld Dharma just like Ashoka with whose edicts he was so happy to share rock space.
-Rudradaman-I belonged to the Saka dynasty, a nomadic power from central Asia.
-The Saka dynasty regained control over this region under his leadership.
+Rudradaman also staunchly upheld Dharma, much like Ashoka, whose edicts he shared the rock space.
+Rudradaman-I belonged to the Saka dynasty, a nomadic power from Central Asia.
+Under his leadership, the Saka dynasty regained control over this region.

 Skandagupta’s Sanskrit edict also talks about the repair of the same dam.
 Skandagupta was last of the five great Gupta Emperors (Chandragupta-I, Samudragupta, Chandragupta-II, Kumargupta and Skandagupta).